dominicm00/ham/docs/development/decisions/0009-ham-project-goals.md

 Ham **will** maintain a complete reference of command line options.

-Ham **will** maintain a complete reference of built-in rules for all integrated build systems.
+Ham **will** maintain a complete reference of built-in rules for all integrated rulesets.

 Ham **will** document architectural decisions with ADRs (like this one).